 - a.
-Determine the nomination and election process for the Corporation's Directors, including identification of candidates to become members of the Board and its committees, and has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board: - b.
-Develop corporate governance principles, oversee the implementation of the corporate governance framework and periodically reviews the said framework to ensure that it remains appropriate in light of any material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; and - c.
+Determine the nomination and election process for the Corporation's Directors, including identification of candidates to become members of the Board and its committees, and define the general profile of Board members that the Corporation may need and evaluate that appropriate knowledge, competencies and expertise complement the existing skills of the Board; - b.
+Develop corporate governance principles, oversee the implementation of the corporate governance framework and periodically review the said framework so that it remains appropriate in light of any material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; and - c.
 Disclose any material information brought to its attention by the Disclosure Committee.